 Related Person Policies and Procedures The Audit Committee reviews all material transactions with related persons as identified by management.
 In February 2007, the Audit Committee adopted a written policy and set of procedures for reviewing transactions between the Company and related persons, who include directors, nominees, executive officers and any person known to be the beneficial owner of more than 5% of the Company's voting securities (each, a "related person"), any immediate family member of a related person and any person sharing the household of a related person.
 The policy also covers any firm, corporation or other entity in which any related person is employed or is a partner or principal, or in which such related person has a 5% or greater beneficial ownership interest.
 Prior to entering into a transaction with a related person, notice must be given to the Secretary of the Company containing (a) the related person's relationship to the Company and interest in the transaction, (b) the material facts of the transaction, (c) the benefits to the Company of the transaction, (d) the availability of any other sources of comparable products or services, and (e) an assessment of whether the transaction is on terms comparable to those available to an unrelated third party.
 If the Company's Secretary and Chief Financial Officer determine that it is a related party transaction exceeding \$100,000, the proposed transaction is submitted to the Audit Committee for its approval.
 The policy also provides for the quarterly review of related person transactions which have not previously been approved or ratified and any other such transactions which come to the attention of the Company's Chief Executive Officer, Chief Financial Officer, Controller or Secretary.
-If the transaction is pending or ongoing, it will be promptly submitted to the Audit Committee to determine if ratification or rescission is appropriate.
-This policy also covers charitable contributions or pledges by the Company to non-profit organizations ide
+If the transaction is pending or ongoing, it will be promptly submitted to the Audit Committee for approval.
+If the transaction is completed, it will be submitted to the Audit Committee to determine if ratification or rescission is appropriate.
+This policy also covers charitable contributions or pledges by the Company to non-profit organizations identified with a related person.